generalustelaru/ophir-2d/RULES.md

 The following is a detailed explanation of the rules and gameplay.

 ## Turns
-Starting with the last player who picked a specialist, players will take turns moving and taking actions around the map until the end of the game.
+Starting with the first player, players will take turns moving and taking actions around the map until the end of the game.

 To pass the turn, you must click the end turn button.
 The button becomes available as soon as you move or spend favor.
-Your turn can also end abruptly after failing an influence check or if you become idle.
+Your turn can also end abruptly after failing an influence check or if you become idle and play companions decide to skip you.

-You can undo your movements and actions up until the start of your turn or right after an un-revertible action/movement which involved rolling a die or revealing a new market card.
+You can undo your movements and actions up until any un-revertible action/movement which involved rolling a die or revealing a new market card.

+Any action that cannot be undone will open a confirmation dialog first.

 ## Game End
 The game can end in two ways: